Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 For more general modding guides, we recommend [Lively's tutorials](https://github.com/LivelyDismay/Learn-To-Mod/blob/main/Main.md), the [GamerPoets YouTube Channel](https://www.youtube.com/@gamerpoets), and the [DarkFox127 YouTube channel](https://www.youtube.com/@Darkfox127).

 {: .warning}
 > The Wildlander support team does not offer support for modified versions of Wildlander.
+This is because it can be difficult or impossible to tell whether issues are the result of Wildlander, or a user's modifications.
+>
-Should you choose to modify your install, you will only receive "support" from your fellow customizers in the official customization Discord channels.
-If you ask for modified Wildlander support in any other channel, your posts will be deleted and you will be directed to the appropriate locations—and further posts outside the appropriate channels may result in a mute or ban.
+> Should you choose to modify your install, you will only receive "support" from your fellow customizers in the official customization Discord channels.
+If you ask for modified Wildlander support in any other channel, your posts will be deleted, and you will be directed to the appropriate locations—and further posts outside the appropriate channels may result in a mute or ban.

-The reason for this is it's basically impossible to support every iteration of additions/subtractions in users's customization - as such, support is 100% focused on unedited lists so we can identify genuine errors and not user generated ones.

 ## Modding Basics